-- Determine the location of the .OVA file that you must download.
-This location could be a URL or a location that is accessible from the computer, such as a local hard drive or a network share. - For the target data store, identify an available drive.
-If you choose to use a site cache, it is recommended that you use an SSD drive with at least 100 GB of available space plus the required space for the site cache.
+• Determine the location of the .
+OVA file that you must download.
+This location could be a URL or a location that is accessible from the computer, such as a local hard drive or a network share.

 - 1. In the vSphere client, click File > Deploy OVF Template. - 2.
 Browse to the location of the OVA package, and then click Next. - 3.
 Select the Inventory Location (the ESX cluster and host that runs the virtual machine), and then type the name of the virtual machine. - 4.
-Select the data store for the VMDK files, and then click Next. - For optimal performance, select Thick Provisioned Eager Zeroed when you select the target data store.
-However, for testing purposes, the default 50 GB thin or thick provisioned storage is sufficient. - 5.
-On the Ready to Complete page of the wizard, review the deployment settings. - 6.
+Select the datastore for the VMDK files, and then click Next.

+For optimal performance, select Thick Provisioned Eager Zeroed when you select the target datastore.
+However, for testing purposes, the default 50 GB thin or thick provisioned storage is sufficient.

+- 5. On the Ready to Complete page of the wizard, review the deployment settings. - 6.
 Clear Power on after deployment, and then click Finish. - 7.
 In the vSphere client inventory, right-click the virtual machine: - a.
 Click Edit Settings. - b.
 On the Resources tab, click Memory. - c.
-Ensure that Reservation is set to all. - d.
+Ensure that Reservation is set to all.

+d.
 Click OK.